If you’re a carer then you have certain rights.

 It is also worth checking your contract as increasingly employers are recognising the value of supporting carers in their workforce and you might find that you are offered more generous terms.

-Read more about your employment rights in our work and caring section.
+Read more about your employment rights, including the new Act, in our work and caring section.

 The Equality Act

 In the UK people have protection from discrimination in employment, in education and when receiving services.